JohnPhamDeveloper/memory-game/README.md

 ## Aside
 * The number of cards displayed is the number of cards multiplied by 2 (so there's a match for every card)
 * Must restart the "How to run" steps if someone disconnects or refresh
-* 2 weeks to do and christmas is coming, so I cannot write every tests!
+* 2 weeks to do and christmas is coming, so I cannot write every tests and refactor!
 Tests are focused on cards game components.

 ## Suggested Window Playing Environment
 ![Game Area](https://imgur.com/OiGySBm.jpg)

 ## Run tests
 1) Navigate to the directory "memorygame"
-2) Run "npm run test --watchAll=fals"
+2) Run "npm run test" then hit the "a" key.
 3) Run "npm run test -- --coverage --watchAll=false" for test coverage on the cards game

-## Features
-* Multiplayer
-* Time tracker
-* Adjustable cards
-* Turn order (border box around whoever turn belongs to)
-* Reset
-* Leaderboards/Best score (stored in memory on server)
-* Win/Lose/Tied message
-* Randomized Layout